Waratah Coal

-Waratah Coal is an Australian coal mining company.
+Waratah Coal, not to be confused with the Waratah Coal Company (1863-1893), is an Australian coal mining company.
 Founded in 2005, it is a subsidiary of Mineralogy.
 It holds explorations permits within the Laura, Bowen, Galilee and Surat Basins.

 History

 Waratah Coal was founded in 2005 and listed on the Toronto Stock Exchange.
 In December 2008it became a dual listed company when listed on the Australian Securities Exchange.
 In April 2009 it was taken over by Mineralogy and delisted.

 Management

 Between 2006 and 2010 Peter Lynch was CEO and President of the company.